 You’ve probably heard the phrase, “If you can’t measure it, you can’t manage it.”
 Well, if an agency can’t measure their impact, you shouldn’t let them manage your industrial marketing.

 The ability to collect, analyze, and act upon data is essential to success in marketing.
-Therefore, it’s critical for you to gain an understanding of each potential marketing partner’s approach to the following:
+Therefore, you must gain an understanding of each potential marketing partner’s approach to the following:

 - Tools: Find out which tools and software the agency uses across different digital marketing channels and tactics.